rumoffu/machinelearning/declmtd/4hw/README.txt

 So how fast is SCIP on this problem?
 How does the addition of the radioactivity constraint change count, totalvalue, and spareweight?
 Why?

+Result:

+count                                            3544   (obj:0)
+totalvalue                                   14775050   (obj:1)
+takenweight                                    251360   (obj:0)
+maximumweight                                  251360   (obj:0)
+spareweight                      -5.82076609134674e-11  (obj:0)
+radioactivity                        19.9926114693637   (obj:0)

+SCIP takes 2.46 seconds.
+The radioactivity constraint has lowered the value of count and totalvalue.
+Spareweight is still the same.
+This is because the radioactivity constraint is restricting the combination of items that can be put into the knapsack.
+Therefore, fewer items are put into the knapsack.
+Still, the optimal solution involves maximizing the weight of items in the knapsack, so spareweight stays the same (it is still 0).
+Even though the knapsack weight is maximized, the total value is lower because the best item combination has been ruled out by the radioactivity constraint.

 j) Final program as knapsack.zpl

+k) [extra credit] Study the solver output and try to figure out where the solver is spending its time on this problem.
+Check optimize, disp displaycols, disp stats, and disp transproblem.
+Comment on shape of the branch-and-bound tree, the total number of LP (simplex) iterations, the effective presolving and propagation strategies, etc.

 Problem 3 - Duplicate